FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiPID.md

                                     DriveConstants.kVelocityToleranceInchPerS);
       }

 The `setTolerance()` method sets the position and velocity error which is considered tolerable for use with the setpoint.
-For more details on what we've just done read the [PID Control through PIDSubsystems and PIDCommands](https://docs.wpilib.org/en/latest/docs/software/commandbased/pid-subsystems-commands.html#) section of the FRC® documentation.
+For more details on what we've just done read the [PID Control through PIDSubsystems and PIDCommands](https://docs.wpilib.org/en/latest/docs/software/commandbased/pid-subsystems-commands.html#) section of the FRC documentation.

-In the `execute()` method of the command the position error and whether the command is finished is output to the Simulator.
+The command's `execute()` method shows the position error, how far the robot is from the setpoint, which can be tracked in the Simulator.
 When you run this command you may find that the command never finishes, which means that it never gets to the setpoint.
 This is because with just the **P** parameter set the output value gets so small that it can no longer drive the motors.
 In order to have it complete you would need to add a value to the **I** parameter.
-Adding a value of *0.1* should be enough to get it to finish.
-Making the **I** parameter non-zero is normally not recommended, we have a better solution called *Feedforward* that we'll look at later.
+Adding a value of *0.2* should be enough to get the command to finish.
+Making the **I** parameter non-zero must be done with caution since it may introduce other problems.
+There is a better solution called *Feedforward* that we'll look at later.

 ## Profiled PID Controller
-A major difference between a standard *PIDController* and a *ProfiledPIDController* is that the actual setpoint of the control loop is not directly specified by the user.
-Rather, the user specifies a goal position or state, and the setpoint for the controller is computed automatically from the generated motion profile between the current state and the goal.
+With the *DriveDistancePID* command there's no way of avoiding the sudden changes in velocity at the start and end of the path.
+This makes it difficult to tune the PID controller to precisely arrive at a setpoint.
+It would be better if we can move more smoothly to the setpoint by gradually accelerating at the beginning and decelerating at the end.
+To do this we need to bring in the additional parameter of velocity.
+So instead of just specifying a distance we need to specify both a position and velocity.
+This turns our path into a trajectory.
+Remember, a trajectory has both direction and speed.

+This is where the *ProfiledPIDController* comes in.
+This controller sets up a trajectory where the position and velocity is recomputed at multiple points along the path.
+Although the direction may be a straight line, the velocity will change at various points throughout the trajectory.
+The command accepts a *TrapezoidProfile* class to help implement the trajectory.
+See [Trapezoid Motion Profile](../../Concepts/Dynamics/pathsTrajectories.md#trapezoidProfile) for more information.

+The *ProfiledPIDController* works in the following manner.
+Instead of using a setpoint it uses a goal to determine when the robot has reached its destination.
+The goal value is not the current setpoint of the loop - rather, it is the eventual setpoint once the generated profile terminates.

 ![PID Command](../../images/Romi/Romi.043.jpeg)

-The specified goal value is not necessarily the current setpoint of the loop - rather, it is the eventual setpoint once the generated profile terminates.

-A common FRC® controls solution is to pair a [Trapezoid Motion Profile](../../Concepts/Dynamics/pathsTrajectories.md#trapezoidProfile) with a PID controller for tracking the setpoint.

 ## The DriveDistanceProfiled Command
-With the *DriveDistancePID* command there's no way of avoiding the sudden accelerations and changes in velocity at the beginning of the move, which makes it difficult to tune the PID controller to arrive at the setpoint.
-It would be better if we can move more smoothly to the setpoint by gradually accelerating and decelerating at the beginning and end of the movement.
-To facilitate this, WPILib includes its own *ProfiledPIDController* class.
-Let's see if we can improve upon the results of the *DriveDistancePID* command.

-Instead of using the *PIDController* class we'll use the *ProfiledPIDController* that we just looked at.
-This class specifies **P, I**, and **D** values together with the *TrapezoidProfile.Constraints* that specify velocity and acceleration.
-Set these constraints to 0.5 and 0.05 respectively, which was obtained during *Robot Characterization*.
+The *ProfiledPIDController* class specifies **P, I**, and **D** values together with the *TrapezoidProfile.Constraints* that specify maximum velocity and acceleration that the robot is capable of.
+For the Romi these constraints to 0.5 and 0.05 respectively, which were obtained during *Robot Characterization*.
 The *TrapezoidProfile.Constraints* are a constant so can be put into the *Constants* file like so.

     public static final TrapezoidProfile.Constraints kTrapezoidProfileConstraints =
             new TrapezoidProfile.Constraints(DrivetrainConstants.kMaxSpeedMetersPerSecond,
                                             DrivetrainConstants.kMaxAccelMetersPerSecondSquared);

 We'll again add the *Drivetrain* and *targetDistance* parameters to the constructor.
-However, this time the targetDistance will be passed into the ProfiledPIDController as a *TrapezoidProfile.state*.
+However, this time the *targetDistance* will be passed into the command as a *TrapezoidProfile.state* that specifies its final position and velocity.
+The final velocity is usually set to zero and the end state is the new position to which we want to move.
+The `initialize()` method of the command sets the starting position and velocity of the system to zero.

 We'll use the encoders as the measurement source as we did in the last command.

 ![PID Command](../../images/Romi/Romi.048.jpeg)